asaramet/bwtech/md_files/Linux/Syslog.md

 ## Syslog in Linux

+For multiple Linux server administration, cloud, as well as debugging, networking and security reasons, it makes sense to collect all the logs on a dedicated system.
+Syslog offers an easy and robust solution.
+It is usually a default option on Linux systems and can be easily configured for a variety of devices, starting with networking routers and management systems up to Windows machines.

 ### syslogd daemon
 Captures system events and logs them in Syslog.
-Uses Port _TCP 514_
+Uses Ports **_TCP/UDP 514_**.

 Projects:
   - syslog - year 1980